 - Costs for repairs to any damages beyond normal wear and tear (be sure to retain proof of damages and receipts for repairs)

 In Texas, you could pay three times the security deposit, court costs and attorney fees for withholding the security deposit in bad faith.
-A skilled Austin landlord lawyer can strategize a defense against a bad faith claim.
+Our skilled Austin landlord lawyer can strategize a defense against a bad faith claim.

 Repairs and Damages

 Both tenants and landlords are responsible for making repairs to certain damages.
 Generally, if a tenant requests for repairs and the landlord fails to make such repairs, then the tenant may make the repairs and deduct the cost from the rent.
 Disputes may arise as to who is responsible for making the repairs.
-Your Austin landlord lawyer will review your case, retain experts if needed, and argue that the damages were caused by the tenant’s conduct.
+Our capable Austin landlord lawyer will review your case, retain experts if needed, and argue that the damages were caused by the tenant’s conduct.

 Evicting a Tenant